anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: We must overcome the notion that we must be regular.
-It robs you of the chance to be extraordinary and leads you to the mediocre.
+Quote: When you reach the end of your rope, tie a knot in it and hang on.

-By: Uta Hagen
+By: Franklin D. Roosevelt